CursorvsRunway Gen-2

 💡 Analysis

-Here's the thing— Iteration speed: Cursor lets you experiment quickly with general use.
+Here's the thing— Iteration speed: Cursor lets you experiment quickly with An AI-first code editor forked from VS Code, with AI woven into every part of the workflow..

 ⚖️ Verdict